VortrexFTW/v-essentials/README.md

 ### v-chat
 Enhanced chat features.
 Provides scrollable chat history, automatic translation, and converts emoji names or symbols (e.g. `:thumbsup:` or `:)`) to the actual emoji.
 If the `v-playercolours` resource is loaded, names in chat will show the player's colour, otherwise the names will be white.

+### v-cursor
+Adds a custom mouse cursor.
+Mafia Connected doesn't have a mouse cursor by default, so this is useful for that.
+It also works on GTA Connected but will be shown along with the default cursor.
+You can use a different cursor image by editing or replacing the `cursor.png` image file.

 ### v-deathmessages
 Shows messages when a player dies, with killer name.